 FSSA retains the right to publicly report Contractor performance.
 Information which may be provided in public reports includes but is not limited to Contractor's audited HEDIS report, Contractor's Consumer Assessment of Healthcare Providers and Systems (CAHPS) data, and information based on Encounter Data Quality submission or underlying encounter data submitted by Contractor.
-FSSA intends to distribute information on key performance indicators to participating managed care plan contractors and the public on a regular basis, identifying Contractor's performance, and comparing that performance to other managed care plan contractors that attain superior performance and/or improvement by publicizing their achievements.
+FSSA intends to distribute information on key performance indicators to participating managed care plan contractors and the public on a regular basis, identifying Contractor's performance, and comparing that performance to other managed care plan contractors, standards set by FSSA and/or external benchmarks or industry standards.
+FSSA may recognize managed care plan contractors that attain superior performance and/or improvement by publicizing their achievements.
 For example, FSSA may post information concerning exceptional performance on its website, where it will be available to both stakeholders and members of the public.
 To the extent data is used in a public report, it must be received by stated deadline in order to be published.